andy-maier/python-garbagetracker/docs/intro.rst

 into multiple simpler test functions, or new test functions can be added to check out specific types of objects that were used.

-As an exercise, check out the standard :class:`py:dict` class and the :class:`py:collections.OrderedDict` class by creating empty dictionaries.
+As an exercise, test the standard :class:`py:dict` class and the :class:`py:collections.OrderedDict` class by creating empty dictionaries.
 You will find that on Python 2.7, :class:`py:collections.OrderedDict` causes garbage objects (in the CPython implementation, see